 A number of roles concerned with the design, improvement and management of production processes are also important in the sector, including the following:

-Production Engineers/Industrial Engineers/Automation Engineers/High-level Technicians – These are engineering roles concerned primarily with bringing products into production, with optimising production processes, with keeping production processes in control, and with technical troubleshooting beyond the comfort zone of those concerned with day-to-day operations.
+Production, Industrial and Automation Engineers & High-level Technicians – These are engineering roles concerned primarily with bringing products into production, with optimising production processes, with keeping production processes in control, and with technical troubleshooting beyond the comfort zone of those concerned with day-to-day operations.
 They are mostly undertaken by people with Honours Bachelor or masters degrees in engineering disciplines such as production engineering, manufacturing engineering, mechatronic engineering or mechanical engineering.

 Process Design Engineers – Process design engineers play a critical role where companies are designing automated production systems, particularly where the automation is end-to-end rather than in islands connected by manual operations.
 This is increasingly important as companies automate to increase efficiency and improve quality.
 They are distinguished from other engineering roles here because the core of these roles is about process design rather than incremental improvement, and because this has been identified as an area of skill that is particularly important to the future viability of the sector in Ireland or any other high cost location.

-Validation Engineers – The medical devices sector employs significant numbers of validation engineers to validate the compliance of production processes with the specifications that have been approved by, or notified to, regulators.
+Validation Engineers – The medtech sector employs significant numbers of validation engineers to validate the compliance of production processes with the specifications that have been approved by, or notified to, regulators.
 These typically have an Honours Bachelor Degree in a relevant engineering or science discipline.
 The role is traditionally paperwork intensive, but the increasing incidence of complex automated production systems is making it more technically challenging in many cases.

 Regulatory Affairs – Regulatory affairs staff track compliance of operations with regulatory requirements, advise other staff on regulatory matters, report on compliance and manage relationships with regulatory authorities.

-Where devices include significant biologically active components, companies employ scientists, science technicians and processing operatives with skills similar to those of the small molecule pharmaceutical or bio-pharmaceutical industries.
+Bio-convergence Devices and Diagnostics - Where devices include significant biologically active components, companies employ scientists, science technicians and processing operatives with skills similar to those of the small molecule pharmaceutical or bio-pharmaceutical industries.
 They undertake roles parallel to those of engineers, technicians and machine operators in manufacturing biomechanical and bioelectronic devices.
 Qualifications of scientists are generally between primary degree and PhD level.

 Where the biologically active material plays an significant active role in the product, it can be necessary for regulatory affairs staff to be expert in pharmaceutical regulation, as well as medical devices regulation.